LVPlayground/playground/javascript/features/houses/README.md

 ## FAQ: Do I pay for a house with cash money, or my bank account?
 Payments will be made from your bank account.

-## FAQ: Who's got access to a house?
-The owner of a house and their [friends](../friends/).
-Administrators can always access a house.
-Players who are not registered with Las Venturas Playground are not able to access houses.

-In the future, houses may feature dedicated access lists configurable by the owner.

 ## FAQ: As an admin, can I change a house's price?